16 Important Humanitarian Crises and Trends to Know in 2026

 Syria

-Following ten years of ongoing conflict, 15.3 million people (70% of the population) are in need of humanitarian assistance in Syria.
-The country is the source of the largest refugee crisis in the world, with 6.8 million internally displaced persons alone, the most of any country globally.
+Following a decade and half of ongoing conflict, 16.7 million people are in need of humanitarian assistance in Syria.
+The country is the source of the largest refugee crisis in the world, with 7.2 million internally displaced persons alone, the most of any country globally.
 Since 2011, a total of over 14 million Syrians have fled their homes due to civil war and natural disasters (such as the 2023 earthquake on the Turkey-Syria border, which killed over 8,000 Syrians).
 According to UNHCR, 90% of the population lives below the poverty line.

 Agencies including UNHCR, Concern Worldwide and IRC have been working in Syria for the past decade, helping to improve infrastructure, healthcare services, job training and protections for women and children.
 Focusing specifically on children, UNICEF is currently working to provide nutrition assistance and trauma support to children and caregivers, deliver life saving vaccines and improve access to safe drinking water.